Sinclert/SentimentAI/README.md

 On the other hand, we need to extract the tweets we want to classify:<br>
 <b>6.
 Tweets preprocessing:</b> remove stopwords, transform everything into lowcase...<br>
 <b>7.
 Features vectors:</b> they are built and prepared to be classified.<br>
 <b>8.
-Classification:</b> give them to the trained model and obtain labels for them.<br>
+Classification:</b> the trained models assign a label to them.<br>

 <br>

 ### Classification process:
 In order to classify tweets among 3 possible labels, the project is designed to perform a hierarchical classification, instead of a multilabel one.
-This approach make more sense considering the domain in which we are classifying:
+This approach makes more sense considering the domain in which we are classifying:
 <br>
 <img src="https://github.com/Sinclert/SentimentAI/blob/master/Images/Classification%20scheme.png" width="500" height="400"/>

-Using this method, it is important to differenciate the 2 types of ML models we can train:
+Using this method, it is important to realize that there exist 2 types of ML models:
 - <b>Polarity models:</b> classify between <i>"Neutral"</i> and <i>"Polarized"</i> categories.
 - <b>Sentiment models:</b> classify between <i>"Positive"</i> and <i>"Negative"</i> categories.